Haunt-o/AI-Dungeon-Context-Language/README.md

 ```

 You can just use headers and regular info markers, and have 90% of the benefits
-of HCL, but there are a couple extra varieties of info markers to help
+of NaCL, but there are a couple extra varieties of info markers to help
 organize your context information and give hints on how the information
 should be treated to yourself and players of your scenario.